MinishLab/model2vec-rs/README.md

 use model2vec_rust::inference::StaticModel;

 fn main() -> Result<()> {
-    // oad a model from the Hugging Face Hub or a local path let model = StaticModel::from_pretrained("minishlab/potion-base-8M", None)?;
+    // Load a model from the Hugging Face Hub or a local path let model = StaticModel::from_pretrained("minishlab/potion-base-8M", None)?;

     // Prepare a list of sentences